ITO EN Group Basic Policy for Internal Control System

 1. Basic Policy for Business Operation

 We also use the ITO EN Group Code of Conduct (link below), which applies the abovementioned management principle to specific conduct, as guidelines for our day-to-day business operations.
-The ITO EN Group Code of Conduct breaks down our relationship with laws and regulations, the Founding Charter and internal rules into nine tenets and we use these as a code of conduct for the officers and employees of the ITO EN Group.
+The ITO EN Group Code of Conduct breaks down our relationship with laws and regulations, the Founding Charter and internal rules into eight tenets and we use these as a code of conduct for the officers and employees of the ITO EN Group.

 2. Systems to ensure that the Group’s Directors and employees execute duties in compliance with laws and regulations and the Articles of Incorporation